ResearchComputing/Documentation/docs/software/spack.md

 | `spack compilers` | Lists available compilers |
 | `spack spec <software>` | Shows all dependencies and items that would be installed if `<software>` is installed > |

+### Troubleshooting Spack

+If an installation fails, there are several ways to troubleshoot the failure.
+Common issues with installations include:

+*__Building with the wrong compiler:__ Double check if the compiler you are using is compatible with the software you are attempting to build.
+*__Building with an incompatible variant set:__ Confirm that the configuration settings for the software are compatible and as expected.
+If not, try enabling or disabling variants that may be causing problems.
+*__Building an unexpected version:__ Make sure you are building the intended version of a software.
+If a new version is failing, try insalling an older version.
+*__Building with an unexpected version of a dependency:__ If there are issues installing a dependency, you can modify the specs of a dependency.

+Additionally, spack will oftentimes output troubleshooting suggestions.
+To increase the verbosity of `spack install`, instead use `spack -dv install`.
 ---